Newark Hospital

 The new car park is expected to be open in early 2024 and will be used as a staff car park, freeing up space in the main car park for patients and visitors.

-Sherwood Forest Hospitals NHS Foundation Trust is rated good by the Care Quality Commission (CQC) and patients at Newark Hospital can expect to receive the same high standard of care as at King’s Mill Hospital.
+Sherwood Forest Hospitals NHS Foundation Trust is rated good by the Care Quality Commission (CQC) and patients at Newark Hospital can expect to receive a high standard of care.

 Our services are delivered by dedicated nurses, doctors, allied health professionals, administrators and support staff who all play important roles.
 We are also blessed to have over 200 volunteers based at our Newark site who generously provide their time to help support patients, visitors and staff.